 The interview process is also a chance to interview the interviewer(s) and show your interest in working there.
 Make sure to ask questions.
 Research the school, athletic department, and strength and conditioning team.
 Most school websites will have a great deal of information available.
 Be prepared to answer such questions as, “what do you like most about our university/athletic department,” “what can you tell me about our strength and conditioning philosophy,” and “why do you want to work here?”
 Your responses will demonstrate to your interviewer(s) your level of interest for this position.

 Once full-time employment is attained, the journey is far from over.
 You must continue to hone your craft following many, if not all, of the principles and ideas mentioned in this article.
-The value of NSCA membership cannot be understated, as this can provide access to networking opportunities, further education, and numerous events to expand your professional development.
+The value of NSCA membership cannot be overstated, as this can provide access to networking opportunities, further education, and numerous events to expand your professional development.
 Never stop looking for ways to improve your abilities, your department, or your profession.
 Strive to leave a trail of success and positive impressions wherever you go.